mvolkmann/blog/src/swift.md

 If a class inherits from another, its designated initializers must call one in its immediate superclass.
+If an initializer has the same signature as one in the superclass, it must indicate that it is overriding the one in the superclass by adding the `override` keyword before `init`.

 Just like with functions and other kinds of methods, using `_` for an argument label allows its value to be passed without a label.